kragen/derctuo/markdown/yablochkov-arc-cutter.md

 suitable for non-metals.
-And with a modern constant-current supply (or even a ghetto version consisting of a quartz-halogen lightbulb or ten in series with the carbon rods and a voltage source high enough to strike the arc) you maybe don't even need the fuse wire.
+And with a modern constant-current supply (or even a ghetto version consisting of a quartz-halogen lightbulb or ten in series with the carbon rods and a voltage source high enough to strike the arc) you maybe don’t even need the fuse wire.